AnthonySteele/anthonysteele.github.io/HuskyAutoformat.md

 We'll assume that you  have [an `.editorconfig` file](https://editorconfig.org/) with [preferred styles](https://learn.microsoft.com/en-us/dotnet/fundamentals/code-analysis/code-style-rule-options) in the repository.
 That's a separate topic so we'll assume that it's already covered.
 The good news is that `dotnet format` will use this file's settings.

 What should happen is that when making a `git` commit, then `dotnet format` should be run over the changed files.
+And only the changed files!

 This can be done by glueing `git` and `dotnet format` together using a tool called [Husky.NET](https://alirezanet.github.io/Husky.Net/), which can be used to run command-line tools including `dotnet format` on [git's pre-commit hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks).